wushilin/axum-csrf/README.md

 </script>
 ```

-# Your code to verify CSRF code?
+# How can your code verify CSRF code?
 Not required.
-All requests that reaches your code is CSRF validated.
+All requests that reaches your code is CSRF validated and can be assumed to be safe.